Damn Good Nearshore Fishing Charters In The Packery Channel

 The most commonly sought after species for nearshore fishing are: 1. red snapper, 2. mahi mahi, 3. lane snapper, 4. kingfish, and 5. bonnethead shark.

-The most common fishing techniques in Packery Channel are topwater fishing, trolling, and spearfishing but sight casting and live bait fishing are popular as well.
+The most common fishing techniques in the Packery Channel are topwater fishing, trolling, and spearfishing but sight casting and live bait fishing are popular as well.

 How much do Packery Channel nearshore fishing charters cost?